thit2003/InfoNest/InfoNest-Rasa-Bot/data/nlu.md

 - when do applications close?
 - cutoff date for admission
 - tell me about admission dates
+- admission deadline for November semester
+- admission after this semester
+- when is the registration
+- when can I apply for registration
+- registration deadline for sem 2/2025

 ## intent:ask_course_info
 - what courses do you offer?